 Pest Control: Wasps

 Get rid of wasps nests with safe treatment by local pest control professionals.
 Wasps nests can be destroyed in any location on your property.
 Same day service for local emergency call-outs.
 Our service is guaranteed, and if the job requires another visit, there is no charge.
-We are at the cutting edge of wasp control technology, reducing pesticide use to the minimum or zero (Organic wasp removal).
+We are constantly improving our wasp control method, reducing pesticide use to the minimum or zero (Organic wasp removal).
 We have hundreds of repeat clients over many years – our service is THAT good!

 What does it cost to get rid of a wasps nest?